 - If a student does not meet the minimum hours required for the year, they are in danger of being held out of all extra-curricular activities, including teams and clubs.
 This will remain in effect until the service is complete and documentation is submitted.

-- Service performed at Father Lopez will only be accepted towards fulfillment of community service at the discretion of the Assistant Principal.
+- Service performed at Father Lopez will only be accepted towards fulfillment of community service at the discretion of the Vice Principal or Campus Minister.

 - Community Service hours done for a club or honor society may be counted towards the total hours needed for graduation.

 - Community Service hours also serve to qualify students for a Florida Bright Futures Academic Scholarship which requires seventy-five (75) documented hours.